Specialized eye care

 Our eyes are our most precious treasure - and we often only realize how important they are when something goes wrong.

-Every tiny part of our eyes is sensitive, and countless diseases and disorders threaten them every day.
+Every tiny part of our eyes is sensitive, and countless diseases and conditions threaten them every day.

-That is why it is important to consult an ophthalmologist as soon as possible if you experience redness, blurred vision, eye pain, or even the slightest change in the area around your eyes or on the surface of your eyes, or any strange or unusual symptoms.
+That is why, in the event of vision loss, blurred vision, eye pain, redness, or even the slightest change around the eyes or on the surface of the eye, or any strange or unusual symptoms, it is advisable to see an ophthalmologist as soon as possible.

-Eye examinations are also important even if you have no complaints: regular screening often detects problems early on, before they become serious.
+In addition, an eye exam is important even if you have no symptoms: regular screenings often detect emerging problems early on - before they become serious.

 Ophthalmological examination